e-a-w/e-a-w/README.md

 Hi, I'm **Liz**! 👋 I currently work at springbig as a full stack software engineer.
-The stack I'm most familiar with is Ruby on Rails/Postgres/Vue.js, but I've used other technologies as well, and love picking up new tools & tricks! 💡
+The technologies I'm most familiar with are Ruby on Rails/Postgres/Vue.js, but I've used other stacks as well, and love picking up new tools & tricks! 💡

 <hr/>